GreenhornDeveloper/auth0-fastapi/blogPost.md

 * pip
 * virtualenv

 Once those software packages and libraries are installed, we can begin creating a new FastAPI application.
 To begin, create a new directory to devlop within.
 Via the command line, change directories into that folder, and create a new virtual environment using the following command `virtualenv fast-env`.
 After creating the virtual environment, you need to change directory into that environment folder and activate it, which can be done by typing `source bin/activate`.
+After typing this command, you will be working from within a virtual environment.
+However, you will be in the `fast-env` folder, so you will need to back out one directory.

-Now that we have a virtual environment, we can install all the packages needed to develop an application with FastAPI.
-To begin, we need to install the FastAPI library and a webserver to run it.
-Assuming that you have Python 3 installed, you should run  `pip3 install fastapi` in your terminal to install the FastAPI library, and once that is complete, run `pip3 install uvicorn[standard]` to install the web server.
+From within the virtual environment, we can start to install the FastAPI library and a webserver to run it.
+Assuming that you have Python 3 installed, you should run  `pip3 install fastapi` in your terminal to install the FastAPI library, and once that is complete, run `pip3 install uvicorn[standard]` to install the web server that runs FastAPI.
+To get more information on what uvicorn is, you can visit the [uvicorn website](https://www.uvicorn.org/).

 In order to incorporate authentication, we need to install the Authlib library in order to handle Json Web Tokens (JWT) required to use Auth0's library.
-To install, run `pip3 install Authlib` in the command line.
+To install Authlib, run `pip3 install Authlib` in the command line.

 ### First Steps

-With all the libraries installed, we can go back to the application root (fastAPI) and create a `main.py` file, where our server code will live.
+Now that all the libraries are installed, we can create a `main.py` file, where our server code will live.
 The contents of the `main.py` will look like this:

 ```python
 from fastapi import FastAPI